willyrabbits/willyrabbits/README.md

 }
 ```

-If you are curious about knowing me better, [check my *unconventional* resume](https://willyrabbits.github.io/).
+If you are curious about knowing me better, [check my *unconventional* resume](https://willyrabbits.github.io/) (needs an update, sorry).

 ### Feel free to Contact me 🙂